mhweiner/autorel/README.md

 > ❗️ **For npm publishing:** You must be authenticated with npm.
 See the [npm authentication guide](https://docs.github.com/en/actions/guides/publishing-nodejs-packages#publishing-packages-to-the-npm-registry) for setup instructions.

-**Recommended:** Create a `.autorel.yaml` file in your project root instead of passing CLI arguments.
-This keeps your workflow file cleaner.
-See [Configuration Options](/docs/configuration-options.md) for all available settings.

 ### Using `--run` with the version in GitHub Actions

 **In GitHub Actions, use a double dollar (`$$`) in your `--run` command** so the version is passed to your script.
 For example: